-A year ago he had withdrawn to be by himself when they wanted to make him king.
-On this day he wishes to be praised, although he is well aware of the results.
+On this day he accepts this praise, although he is well aware of the results.
 He wants to be the king who rules in their hearts with his grace and mercy and love.
-The time set by the Father has come, and when they reject him after a few days they shall have rejected the only Savior from all their sins, the king who wants to rule them now in their hearts and finally, rule them in eternity in all things.
+The time set by the Father has come, and when they reject him in a few days they shall have rejected the only Savior from all their sins, the king who wants to rule them now in their hearts and finally, rule them in eternity in all things.

 The people are certainly joyful but their joy is short-lived and superficial.
-Five days later the people of the city join in the cry "Crucify him, crucify him!"
+Five days later the people of Jerusalem join in the cry "Crucify him, crucify him!"
 The time had come for Jesus to publicly complete his work.
-And that meant that as the king who came to save from sin, he must be crucified.
+And that meant that as the king who came to save mankind from sin, he must be crucified.

-During his three years of public ministry Jesus was literally a prophet in proclaiming God's words.
-He is still proclaiming God's will through his actions and his works on this day he enters Jerusalem.
+During his three years of public ministry Jesus was proclaiming God's words.
+He is still proclaiming God's will through his actions and his works on this day as he enters Jerusalem.
 He is approaching the climax of his sacrificial work as our great High Priest.
-And he is also fast approaching the day when he shall finally prove to all that he has conquered death, the power of the devil, and the power of sin, proving that he is the king of all who believe and that he has "all authority in heaven and on earth".
+And he is also fast approaching the day when he shall prove that he is the king of all who believe and that he has "all authority in heaven and on earth".
 (Matthew 28:18) Remember, he is your king because of your faith!
-May he rule in your heart and life forever!
+May he rule in your heart and life today and forever!
 Amen.